By Lyndsey Stram, Regional Economist; Lecia Parks Langston, Senior Economist

 Many of the counties that score low on the previous charts are the same ones on the lowest tier of the following Hachman Index chart.
 This chart represents the placement of economic diversity upon employment change of the past five years.
 A county will be placed high or low (vertical axis) on the chart depending upon its Hachman Index score.
 It will align right or left (horizontal axis) depending upon its five-year employment change.
 Metropolitan counties have higher economic diversity than rural counties — placing them higher on the chart.
 They are also further to the right on the chart, showing stronger employment growth.
 There can be individual exceptions, but the general theme is that lack of economic diversity is a foundational impediment to economic viability.
 Industrial diversity, though difficult to artificially induce, is a desired remedy to counter sluggish economic performance.

-Those economies are dominated by energy production.
-When energy prices are high, their economies can soar.
-When energy falters, they often do likewise.
-They are striking examples of economic outcome being determined by a dominant industry.
+energy prices are high, their economies can soar.
+When energy falters, they often

 Tuesday, August 1, 2017